Eric-McKinney/mint/log.md

 Goals for today:

-- [ ] Add errors for functions with no params and params w/same name as function
+- [x] Add errors for functions with no params and params w/same name as function
-- [ ] Add tests for the above fixes
+- [ ] Add tests for the above fixes (halfway done)

+Notes:

+- Gonna need to redo the parser tests like I did for eval so I can test for errors (tomorrow or whenever I get to it)